istio/istio.io/_docs/concepts/service-model.md

 versions: they could be iterative changes to the same service, deployed in different environments (prod, staging, dev, etc.).
-Common scenarios where this occurs include A/B testing, canary rollouts, etc. Istio's [traffic management rules - TBD]() can refer to the service versions, to provide additional control over traffic between services.
+Common scenarios where this occurs include A/B testing, canary rollouts, etc. Istio's [traffic management rules](./rules-configuration.html) can refer to the service versions, to provide additional control over traffic between services.

 ## Communication between services